open-trackers/.github/profile/README.md

 * Focus on the common needs of the basic user -- do not even try to be everything to everyone.

-* Avoid cluttering the interface through ‘hiding’ advanced features or omitting them altogether. (e.g., in GRT, long press the ‘Done’ button to advance intensity.)
+* Avoid cluttering the interface either through (1) ‘hiding’ advanced features or (2) omitting them altogether. (e.g., in GRT, long press the ‘Done’ button to advance intensity.)

 * Offload ‘heavy’ features, such as long-term storage and visualization, to larger devices.